saifulmokomomo/casebase-parser/README.md

   - pdfbox-1.8.9

-convert pdfs to text first for easy manipulation
+convert pdfs to text first for easy manipulation:
-  - java ToText <Directory>
+  - java ToText \<Directory>

-process the converted pdfs and insert into database
+process the converted pdfs and insert into database:
-  - java CaseBaseFromText <Directory> [-remote]
+  - java CaseBaseFromText \<Directory> [-remote]